 If your phone is running Android Oreo, it will let you know when an app is running in the background and using up battery.
 If you don’t like this feature, you can disable it pretty easily, but it can also be quite handy for keeping an eye on apps that become unruly.

 Other Android features can also help you save power.
 Battery saver mode puts your device into a more conservative state where less background work will be allowed, and you can have your phone automatically enable it for you.
 Doze helps save power when you aren’t using your phone or moving it around, and you can make Doze even more powerful.

-The Battery screen will show you where your battery power went, but it’s up to you to do something with that information.
+The Battery screen show you where your battery power went, but it’s up to you to do something with that information.
 It’s a good starting point when you want to start saving battery power, but Google has unfortunately limited access to more detailed battery usage information.
 Still, the included Battery screen should be more than enough information for Android users who aren’t geeks.
-It’s just be nice to have access to information from more time periods, especially if you’ve recently charged your device–for example, battery usage data from the last 24 hours would be helpful.
+It’s just be nice to have access to information from more time periods, especially if you’ve recently charged your device.
+For example, battery usage data from the last 24 hours would be helpful.

-Similar features are available on Microsoft’s Windows 10, Apple’s iPhones and iPads, and Mac OS X. You can see exactly what’s been using battery power and make informed decisions to prolong your battery life.
+Similar features are available on Microsoft’s Windows 10, Apple’s iPhones and iPads, and Mac OS X. You can see exactly what’s been using battery power and make informed decisions to help prolong your battery life.